Fenugreek Leaves – Nutrition, Benefits, Side Effects and Precaution

 A. Yes, they have high protein content.
 Proteins are crucial for the growth and function of your cells.
 In addition, they are essential during cell repair and all metabolic activity of cells.
 They help antibody synthesis.
 Antibodies help fight illness and help you maintain your health.

-A. Both the seeds and leaves have a different flavour.
+A. Both the seeds and leaves have a different flavours.
 They may taste different.
 However, the nutrient benefits are similar.